Setting up Salesforce with permissions sets

 Managing security through permissions sets is where Salesforce is headed – and encourages its partners and customers to focus.
 While the limitations listed above can introduce some complexity, it’s worth spending the time and effort to move toward this security model.
 The time is nearing – Salesforce has already set a date for when Profile FLS will be sunset – a spring ’26 release!

 When you embark on this journey, do think through your permission set design – what is the least common denominator to create a permission set that is shared across the greatest number of users?
 Then layer on top of that for additional functionality.
 Your standard objects and fields should be at the lowest layer possible.
-Permission sets and permission set groups are built to enable a packaging structure; start thinking in terms of features and job functions as you’re building out Salesforce.
+Permission sets and permission set groups are built to enable a packaging structure; start thinking in terms of features and job functions as you’re building out your Salesforce solution.

 Note that there is a tool to migrate profiles into permission sets, but use caution.
 You may end up with a very large permission set made up of everything from a given profile.
 It will not follow the model discussed above.